-The City continues to provide funding for micro-enterprise counseling and assistance, tenant-based rental assistance, and funding for transitional housing programs which provide a safety net for very-low income families.

-- The City provides temporary housing assistance to participants in the HOME Tenant Based Rental Assistance Program. - The City extended a 25-year land lease with E Center last year.
-The E Center provides Head Start/early education programing to low-income families. - Continued allocation of CDBG funds for the Small Business Development Center counseling program. - Continued allocation of CDBG Public Services funds for the Meals on Wheels program. - Continued allocation of HOME funds for self-help housing programs, such as Habitat for Humanity and affordable housing developers. - The City continues to budget non-federal funds for a homeless prevention program and funded three organizations last year.
-The Home and Heart program that matches clients for their home share program.
-The program initially started slowly and was impacted by COVID, but has been able to match 4 home providers with 4 home seekers during the last six months.
-The City also funds a non-profit that assists low income homeowners with past-due utility bills.
+- Continue to provide funding for micro-enterprise counseling and assistance, tenant-based rental assistance, and funding for transitional housing programs which provide a safety net for very-low income families. - The City provides temporary housing assistance to participants in the HOME Tenant Based Rental Assistance Program. - The City extended a 25-year land lease with E Center in 2021.
+The E Center provides Head Start/early education programing to low-income families. - Continued allocation of CDBG funds for the Small Business Development Center counseling program. - Continued allocation of CDBG Public Services funds for the Meals on Wheels program. - Continued allocation of HOME funds for self-help housing programs, such as Habitat for Humanity and affordable housing developers. - The City continues to budget non-federal funds for two homeless prevention programs.